Hinduism in the Middle East

-Hinduism can be found in the Arab world from the mid of 19th century, millions of members of the Indian diaspora, of different religions, reside and work in Arab states of the Persian Gulf.
-Many of them are Hindu.
-Many came due to the migration of Indians and Nepalese expatriates and employees to the around the Persian Gulf.
+There are Hindu communities, mostly of Indian, Nepalese and Sri Lankan heritage in Arab states of the Persian Gulf.
+Many came due to the migration of Indians and Nepalese expatriates and employees to the area around the Persian Gulf.

 Hindu temples have been built in Bahrain, the United Arab Emirates, Yemen, and Oman.

 Demographics

-The number of Hindus in other Arab countries, including the countries of the Levant and North Africa, is thought to be negligible.
-It is not known whether any Hindu temples exist in these countries.

-Historical background

-Indian settlers came to live in Oman, creating settlements and practicing Hinduism.
-Arab sailors were using the southwest monsoon winds to trade with western Indian ports before the first century CE.
-An Arab army conquered Sindh in 711 and Arab traders settled in Kerala in the 6th century.
-In the opposite direction, medieval Gujaratis, Kutchis, and other Indians traded extensively with Arab and Somali ports, including Hormuz, Salalah, Socotra, Mogadishu, Merca, Barawa, Hobyo, Muscat and Aden.
-Arab merchants were the dominant carriers of Indian Ocean trade until the Portuguese forcibly supplanted them at the end of the 15th century.
-Indo-Arabian links were renewed under the British Empire, when many Indians serving in the army or civil service were stationed in Arab lands such as Sudan.
-The current wave of Indian immigration to the Arab states of the Persian Gulf dates roughly to the 1960s.
-Hinduism is also one of the fastest growing religions in the Middle East, mainly due to immigration from the Indian Subcontinent.

-In 2001, Belgian speleologists found a large number of inscriptions, drawings and archaeological objects on the Socotra island in Yemen left by sailors who visited the island in the 1st century BC to 6th century AD and most of the texts found were written in the Indian Brahmi script.

 Egypt

 There were about 2,700 Hindus in Egypt in 2010.
+That number decreased to about 1535 in 2020.
+There are no known Hindu temples in Egypt.

 Oman

 Oman has an immigrant Hindu minority.
 The number of Hindus has declined in the 20th century although it is now stable.
 Hinduism first came to Muscat in 1507 from Kutch.
 The original Hindus spoke Kutchi.
 By the early 19th century there were at least 4,000 Hindus in Oman, all of the intermediate merchant caste.
 By 1900, their numbers had plummeted to 300.
 In 1895, the Hindu colony in Muscat came under attack by the Ibadhis.
 By the time of independence, only a few dozen Hindus remained in Oman.
 The historical Hindu Quarters of al-Waljat and al-Banyan are no longer occupied by Hindus.
 The most prominent immigrant Hindus, are Visoomal Damodar Gandhi (Aulad Kara), Khimji Ramdas, Dhanji Morarji, Ratansi Purushottam and Purushottam Toprani.
 The only Hindu crematorium is located in Sohar, northwest of Muscat.